tatsujb/installFAFscript/README.md

 (be fast here)
 at a certain point steam starts up and you'll need to enter Steam Guard.

-1. right click on "Supreme Commander - Forged Alliance" in your games Library" -> "SET LAUNCH OPTIONS..." and enter the contents of "the contents of this file are to be pasted in the forged alliance properties launch options" situated in your home folder, just in case, here they are : `PROTON_NO_ESYNC=1, PROTON_DUMP_DEBUG_COMMANDS=1, PROTON_USE_GALLIUM_NINE=1, PROTON_GALLIUM_NINE_MODULEPATH="/usr/lib/i386-linux-gnu/d3d/d3dadapter9.so.1:/usr/lib/x86_64-linux-gnu/d3d/d3dadapter9.so.1" %command%`
+1. right click on "Supreme Commander - Forged Alliance" in your games Library" -> "SET LAUNCH OPTIONS..." and enter the contents of "the contents of this file are to be pasted in the forged alliance properties launch options" situated in your home folder, just in case, here they are (gallium-nine example) : `PROTON_NO_ESYNC=1, PROTON_DUMP_DEBUG_COMMANDS=1, PROTON_USE_GALLIUM_NINE=1, PROTON_GALLIUM_NINE_MODULEPATH="/usr/lib/i386-linux-gnu/d3d/d3dadapter9.so.1:/usr/lib/x86_64-linux-gnu/d3d/d3dadapter9.so.1" %command%`
+(vanilla proton example) : `PROTON_NO_ESYNC=1, PROTON_DUMP_DEBUG_COMMANDS=1 %command%`
-2. go into "Steam" -> "Setting" -> "Steam Play" -> "Enable Steam Play for all other titles" (Gallium-nine should already be preselected in the drop-down.)
+2. go into "Steam" -> "Setting" -> "Steam Play" -> "Enable Steam Play for all other titles" (Gallium-nine should already be preselected in the drop-down. obv. if you chose normal proton, it will be proton 3.16-7 beta)

 it will ask to restart.

-when steam starts don't login just close both login windows, this will allow the rest of the script to continue.
+when steam starts don't login just close both login windows, this will allow the rest of the script to continue. (if you accidentally logged in at this step, that's fine, just use the tray area icon to close steam, when steam is closed the script will continue)

 ### 5th

 Then it downloads Forged Alliance. this will take a while.
 Once it's done steam starts again in order to finalize installation (non root hard drive installation is not supported.
 (E.G.: to a secondary storage HHD, for now I only support installing to SDA.)) and then start Forged Alliance.

-accept terms. you can tick the box "Launch game as soon as it's read ready".
+accept terms.

 Forged Alliance should start, you can set a profile, then set your prefered resulution, then quit the game. (use steam's notification-area icon to close steam once again, to allow the script to continue)